magento/devdocs/guides/v2.0/cloud/requirements/cloud-requirements.md

 You must use Secure Shell (SSH) and not HTTPS to connect to the Git repository.
 For more information, see <a href="https://help.github.com/articles/generating-an-ssh-key" target="_blank">GitHub documentation</a>.

 ## Testing configurations {#cloud-req-test}
-Before you test any custom code in your local Magento Commerce environment, you must do all of the following:
+Before you test any custom code in your local {{site.data.var.<ee>}} environment, you must do all of the following:

 *	Set the database [`auto_increment_increment` to 3]({{ page.baseurl }}cloud/before/before-workspace-magento-prereqs.html#database)
 *	Test with the correct file permissions in [PRODUCTION mode]({{ page.baseurl }}config-guide/bootstrap/magento-modes.html#mode-production)